saikatomar/snt/Task 3/README.md

 ## Task 3

 ### Compare the average salary of female versus male employees in the entire company until year 2002, and add a filter allowing you to see that per each department.

+Solution: In this solution we would need four columns; gender, department name, average salary, and year.
+Furthermore, because the question asked to differenciate data by gender, dept and year, the code will be grouped by gender, dept number and year.